-The DPRK offers visitors a diverse array of sights and tourist attractions, ranging from the impressive monuments and architecture of the capital city, Pyongyang, to the peaceful tranquillity of its pristine mountains and coastline.
+DPRK (North Korea) tourism offers visitors a diverse array of sights and tourist attractions, ranging from the impressive monuments and architecture of the capital city, Pyongyang, to the peaceful tranquillity of its pristine mountains and coastline.
 Over the past few years, the authorities have opened up more and more of the country to tourists, and the following pages provide a brief snapshot on many of them, listed by city / region.

 Our group tours are designed to cover the highlights of the country, but for those who prefer to pick and choose what to see, you are welcome to design your own private tour incorporating any of the listed attractions, from which we can create a bespoke itinerary to match your interests.
 If you are stilling wondering what to see, you may consider booking on of our special interest tours, which include language learning, volunteer teaching, aviation and other themed tours.
 See more about our tours.

-We are very grateful to Aram Pan of the DPRK 360 project for allowing us to showcase his amazing 360 degree panoramas at many of these sites across the country, giving potential customers a great idea of what to expect!
+We are very grateful to Aram Pan of the DPRK 360 project for allowing us to showcase his amazing 360 degree panoramas at many of these sites across the country, giving potential customers a great overview of what to expect!
 To view the panorama, please click on the DPRK 360 logo next to the attraction name.
 It looks like this:

 The capital of the DPRK and its political, economic and cultural heart.
 Housing around 2 million people, it is a city of monumental architecture and strong political symbolism, hosting many of the country’s flagship projects.
 It is also a verdant, green city with wide open boulevards, parks and leisure grounds.
 Pyongyang has by far the most places of interest in the country and therefore all tours will generally spend several days there.
 It is currently experiencing something of a construction boom and there has been a large increase in recent years of sites opening to tourists.